(as of June 24, 2021)

 The game market has been expanding following the wide adoption of smartphones and other mobile devices; however, failing to adapt to new technology quickly enough has been known to disrupt IP holders' ability to provide content.
 Further, in-game purchasing systems have become a social issue, introducing the risk of government regulation.
 In addition to this, if the number of users were to decline due to more diverse entertainment options or consumer needs, there is a risk that our performance and financial situation could be adversely affected.

 To address this, we are working to provide games that utilize our popular IP and capture new customers through monetization methods that do not pressure players for in-game purchases.

 2. Risks Relating to Other Businesses

 (1) Arcade Operations

-There is a risk that customer traffic and the unit value of customers may be adversely affected by the popularity of installed machines, diversification of entertainment, falling birth rate, intensified competition and changes in the market environment and other such factors.
+There is a risk that our business results and financial condition may be adversely affected by the popularity of machines, the diversification of entertainment options, the falling birth rate, intensified competition, changes in the market environment and other such factors.

 (2) Amusement Equipments

 Regarding sales of Pachislo machines, under the provision of The Entertainment and Amusement Trades Rationalizing Act, we are allowed to sell only those machines that meet Security Electronics and Communications Technology Association requirements.
 Performance in this business segment may be significantly affected by the aforementioned systemic industry factors.
 As a result, there is a risk that our performance and financial condition may be adversely affected.

 To address this, through our membership in Nichidenkyo, we have worked to build a structure where we are able to ascertain the movements of the regulatory authorities and quickly adapt to changes in regulations.